MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EXTA_FAQ.md

 | **http://Store.Contoso.com/contact.html** | Store.Contoso.com |

 > [!NOTE]
-> Your final URL’s domain—including prefix (e.g., "www.") and suffix (e.g., ".com")—must be no longer than 67 characters.
+> Your final URLâ€™s domainâ€”including prefix (e.g., "www.") and suffix (e.g., ".com")â€”must be no longer than 67 characters.

 ## How does Microsoft Advertising handle capitalization for display URLs?